mikaelacaron/brain-marks/README.md

 `git checkout -b issueNumber-feature-name`

-* Open Xcode and run the app!
-(Shortcut ⌘ + R)
+* Follow [CONTRIBUTING.md](https://github.com/mikaelacaron/brain-marks/blob/dev/CONTRIBUTING.md#getting-started) to setup the project.
-* Open your forked repo in your browser and create a PR to the `dev` branch of this repository
+* Once you complete an issue: Open your forked repo in your browser and create a PR to the `dev` branch of this repository.
-* See [CONTRIBUTING.md](https://github.com/mikaelacaron/brain-marks/blob/dev/CONTRIBUTING.md) for more in-depth instructions.

 # Contributing
 To start contributing, review [CONTRIBUTING.md](https://github.com/mikaelacaron/brain-marks/blob/dev/CONTRIBUTING.md).
 New contributors are always welcome to support this project.
 Issues labeled `good-first-issue` are great for beginners.